Future of Telehealth: What are Telehealth Future Trends?

 Telehealth is promoting the adoption of mobile health services, where doctors and healthcare providers leverage mobile technologies, such as smartphones, tablets, wearable devices, etc, and telecommunication technologies to offer consultation on call.
 With smartphones and data connectivity, tracking, monitoring, and remote sharing of health data, reports, and other information is becoming increasingly feasible.
 Healthcare providers are able to guide emergency cases, first aid treatment, etc., on a real-time basis when consulted by a patient in case of an emergency or otherwise.

 Real-time remote patient monitoring

 Telehealth technologies can utilize a range of Internet of Medical Thing (IoMT) and point-of-care devices to track and monitor patients’ health parameters.
 The telehealth system is capable to collect, transmit, and report patient parameters and health data using technologies such as wearables like smartwatches, smartphones, and applications to healthcare providers for continuous monitoring and real-time assessment.

 Artificial Intelligence in Telehealth

-Artificial Intelligence (AI) is impacting almost every aspect of healthcare.
-With regards to telehealth, doctors can do well with all the high-tech support in ensuring the correct diagnosis remotely.
+AI in healthcare plays a vital role with regards to telehealth, doctors can do well with all the high-tech support in ensuring the correct diagnosis remotely.
 AI can play a crucial role in analyzing quality patient data and assist doctors to make real-time data-backed informed decisions.
 According to MIT research, around 75% of AI using healthcare facilities affirmed that AI helped in improving their ability to deliver treatment and cure diseases.
 AI can help in delivering more accurate diagnoses, preventing burnout for healthcare professionals, providing better care to patients, and ensuring remote monitoring of patients.

 5G enabled VR/AR-powered care